aws/iot-atlas/src/hugo/content/en-us/implementations/aws/fan-in/fan-in1/_index.md

 ### Considerations

 This implementation covers the basics of a device telemetry fan-in pattern.
 It does not cover certain aspects that may arise in production use.

+### Delayed Message Delivery

+_Devices_ may hold messages for retried delivery if connectivity to the _MQTT Broker_ in _AWS IoT Core_ is lost temporarily.
+The _Amazon Kinesis Data Firehose_ stream marks events with timestamps on the approximate arrival of the event to the stream. _Devices_ publishing telemetry messages should include a timestamp in the message that represents the true time the event took place.
+Further processing of the telemetry data stored in S3 is needed to create a folder structure based on the device event timestamp rather than the _Amazon Kinesis Data Firehose_ event timestamp.